elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 # Deploying and configuring the system

-eLife uses a project called [elife-builder](https://github.com/gnott/elife-builder) built on top of [saltstack](https://docs.saltstack.com/en/latest/topics/) for configuration and deployment of Continuum.
-It is our intention to open source relevant components from elife-builder, however we have not made this project available publicly yet.
+eLife uses a project called [builder](https://github.com/gnott/builder) built on top of [saltstack](https://docs.saltstack.com/en/latest/topics/) for configuration and deployment of Continuum.
+It is our intention to open source relevant components from builder, however we have not made this project available publicly yet.

-elife-builder wraps commands around salt and can be used to deploy instances to Vagrant or to Amazon Web Services.
+builder wraps commands around salt and can be used to deploy instances to Vagrant or to Amazon Web Services.

-For deployment to AWS the rules that generate the  url that the service is made available from is defined in the [top.sls](https://github.com/gnott/elife-builder/blob/master/salt/salt/top.silent-updates-workflow) file.
+For deployment to AWS the rules that generate the  url that the service is made available from is defined in the [top.sls](https://github.com/gnott/builder/blob/master/salt/salt/top.silent-updates-workflow) file.
 This file also defines which salt configurations are applied to a machine.

-For a specific project, the instructions for building that machine are set in a project specific folder within the salt project, so to configure the elife-bot we use and [elife-bot/init.sls](https://github.com/gnott/elife-builder/blob/master/salt/salt/elife-bot/init.sls) file.
+For a specific project, the instructions for building that machine are set in a project specific folder within the salt project, so to configure the elife-bot we use and [elife-bot/init.sls](https://github.com/gnott/builder/blob/master/salt/salt/elife-bot/init.sls) file.

 This is also where cron jobs for this system are configured, and deployed to the target machine.

-This file instructs the machine that is built to deploy the project's python settings file, which is also kept under revision in the salt project at [elife-bot/config/opt-elife-bot-settings.py](https://github.com/gnott/elife-builder/blob/master/salt/salt/elife-bot/config/opt-elife-bot-settings.py).
+This file instructs the machine that is built to deploy the project's python settings file, which is also kept under revision in the salt project at [elife-bot/config/opt-elife-bot-settings.py](https://github.com/gnott/builder/blob/master/salt/salt/elife-bot/config/opt-elife-bot-settings.py).

 Crucially this system is set to refresh and overwrite settings on all host machines once a day.
 This forces us to keep all system configuration in code and prevents customisation happening on the machine.

-elife-builder exposes some high level commands to the user for deploying, managing and tearing down instances.
+builder exposes some high level commands to the user for deploying, managing and tearing down instances.
 AWS keys with appropriate permissions need to be set on the machine of the user.

-## using elife-builder
+## using builder

-elife-builder is a wrapper for [fabric](http://www.fabfile.org), so in addition to being able to issue fabric commands, builder also provides some elife specific commands
+builder is a wrapper for [fabric](http://www.fabfile.org), so in addition to being able to issue fabric commands, builder also provides some elife specific commands

 The elife specific commands can be listed with

 	$ ./bldr -l

-## using elife-builder to see what is running
+## using builder to see what is running

 	$ ./bldr aws_stack_list